Muslim Brotherhood: Entry into politics (1936–1939)

-As its influence grew, it opposed British rule in Egypt starting in 1936.

-al-Banna had been in contact with Amin al-Husseini since 1927.
+As its influence grew, it opposed British rule in Egypt starting in 1936. al-Banna had been in contact with Amin al-Husseini since 1927.
 A central concern for the early Muslim Brotherhood was its pro-Arab activism for the Arab-Zionist conflict in Palestine, which in 1936–1939 culminated in the great Arab revolt.
 While absent before the outbreak of the revolt, the Brotherhood now began to make use of aggressive anti-Jewish rhetorics which also targeted the Jewish community in Egypt.
-The official weekly of the Brotherhood, al-Nadhir, published a series of articles titled "The Danger of Jews", warning of Jewish plots against Islam like Freemasonry or Marxism.
+The official weekly of the Brotherhood, al-Nadhir, published a series of articles titled "The Danger of Jews", warning of alleged Jewish plots against Islam like Freemasonry or Marxism.
 In 1938 al-Nadhir demanded from Egypt's Jews to either adopt an openly anti-Zionist stance or to face "hostility".
 It also criticized the prominent role of Jews in Egypt's society and their prominence in journalism, commercial spheres and the entertainment industry. al-Nadhir even called for a boycott and their expulsion, "for they have corrupted Egypt and its population."
 In another instance the Jews were referred to as a "societal cancer".
 The Brotherhood eventually distributed a list of Jewish business owners and called for their boycott, claiming that they supported the Zionists.
 Such conflations of Jews and Zionists were common.

-In the years preceding World War II the Muslim Brothers grew connections with Nazi Germany, maintained via the Deutsches Nachrichtenbüro in Cairo and the leader of the Palestinian revolt, Amin al-Husseini.
+In the years preceding World War II the Muslim Brothers grew connections with Nazi Germany, maintained via the Deutsches Nachrichtenbüro in Cairo and Amin al-Husseini, who himself received funds from the Abwehr.
 Being interested in strengthening a militant anti-British organization, Germany may have funded the Brotherhood as early as 1934.
 One later British source claimed that in 1936 alone, Germany transferred over £5.000. al-Banna and other members of the Brotherhood voiced admiration for aspects of Nazi ideology, including its militarism and its centralization revolving around a charismatic leader, but opposed others like its racial policies and ethnic nationalism.
 The outbreak of the war ended the relationship between Germany and the Muslim Brothers. al-Banna denied that he had ever received German funding.
 Italian funding of the Brotherhood is unlikely, as the latter vehemently opposed the Italian occupation of Libya.